 Something seems to have gone horribly wrong right around 1970.
 What could it be?
 Was it the introduction of bell-bottoms?

-.)
+But liberals won't allow the dangerous mentally ill to be committed to institutions against their will.
+(The threat of commitment is very persuasive in getting disturbed individuals to take their medicine.)
 Something in liberals' genetic makeup compels them to attack civilization, for example, by defending the right of dangerous psychotics to refuse treatment and then representing them in court after they commit murder.

 Here are a few: